-While RiverCOG completes much of the PL work in house, the agency has provided for a direct cost estimate of \$15,000 to support planning and engineering analysis by potential consultants throughout FY20/21.
-It is anticipated that there will be a need for support with outside consultants for special studies, updates to plans, and data collection, as part of the tasks Data Collection, Planning Activities & Other Technical Assistance, as to be determined.
+While RiverCOG completes much of the PL work in house, the agency has provided for a direct cost estimate of \$55,000 to support planning and engineering analysis by potential consultants throughout FY22/23.
+It is anticipated that there will be a need for support with outside consultants for special studies, updates to plans, and data collection, as part of the tasks Data Collection, Planning Activities and Other Technical Assistance, including but not limited to the Bike/Ped Plan uodate.
+Table 1 shows a direct cost estimate of \$60,000 with the difference being non-consultant costs.

-IMPORTANT ISSUES FOR FY 2020-2021
+IMPORTANT ISSUES FOR FY 2022-2023